No tutorials found

 MCEdit will generate a colored “wire-frame” view of your Minecraft world, and allow you to fly through it.
 You can also teleport to the exact X, Y, Z coordinates of the Ticking Entity, and then use commands in MCEdit to select and delete blocks (like the Ticking Entity).
 When you’re finished, you save the changes, and then upload the fixed world save back to your server.

-A very powerful editor, but not exactly user-friendly.
+NBT Explorer is a very powerful editor, but not exactly user-friendly.
 No gui, or wireframe view like MCEdit.
 It displays the raw data that makes up the saves, and you can make direct edits to that data.
 You will have to understand what you are looking at, what it means, and affects in the game, and what it can be changed to.

 Another possible way to “fix” the ticking entity issue is to enable certain features of the Forge Modloader.
 Forge contains two settings that will order Minecraft to delete any creatures or blocks that would cause a crash, in order to prevent it from crashing.
 This method is completely uncontrollable.
 Forge is given permission to delete anything and everything that ever looked at it funny, and if you’ve ever looked at Forge messages in the console, Forge has a lot of issues with just about everything.